Binge-watching: History

 communities during the late 1970s to 1980s, and Nickelodeon's Nick at Nite which broadcast multiple episodes from Donna Reed and Route 66 in July 1985.

+The first printed usage of the term "binge viewing" appeared in a December 1986 Philadelphia Inquirer last-minute Christmas list by TV Critic Andy Wickstrom who suggested Scotch tape to mend worn VCR tape if "you're a confirmed weekday time-shifter, saving up the soap operas for weekend binge viewing."
+This first use of "binge viewing" as a gerund predated "binge-watching" uses by nearly a decade.
+The first known usage of binge-watching as an active verb is credited to GregSerl, an X-Files Usenet newsgroup commenter.
+On December 20, 1998, he posted a mock questionnaire that asked X-Files fans "Do you ever binge watch (marathon)?
+Despite that usage, Steiner argues that "binge viewing" is a far closer synonym to binge-watching than marathon.

 The usage of the word "binge-watching" was popularized with the advent of on-demand viewing and online streaming.
 In 2013, the word burst into mainstream use to describe the Netflix practice of releasing seasons of its original programs simultaneously, as opposed to the industry standard model of releasing episodes on a weekly basis.

 In November 2015, the Collins English Dictionary chose the word "binge-watch" as the word of the year.

 At the beginning of the 2020 pandemic, there was a noticeable surge of Netflix binge watching.
 Lockdown made it so that those stuck at home turned towards spending their time catching up and re-watching television series.

 In a comparison study, Bridget Rubenking observed that traditional appointment viewing had decreased from 2015 to 2020.
 Rubenking noted that all three types of viewing, binge watching, serial viewing, and appointment viewing, were at an all-time high during the start of the pandemic.
 These circumstances contributed to a rise in the number of individuals who adopted these habits.